Grand Duchy of Baden State Railway: Development of the main lines

 The first route, called the Baden Mainline (Badische Hauptbahn), was built in sections between 1840 and 1863.
 The first, 18.5 km long, section between Mannheim and Heidelberg was taken into service on 12 September 1840.
 Other sections followed: to Karlsruhe in 1843, Offenburg in 1844, Freiburg im Breisgau in 1845, Schliengen in 1847, Efringen-Kirchen in 1848 and Haltingen in 1851.
 The branches to Kehl and Baden-Baden were opened as early as 1844 and 1845 respectively.
-The extension of the main line through Basle territory required negotiations with the Swiss Confederation, during which differences of opinion over the best place for the junction of the Baden line to the Swiss network – Basle or Waldshut – led to delays.
+The extension of the main line through Basel territory required negotiations with the Swiss Confederation, during which differences of opinion over the best place for the junction of the Baden line to the Swiss network – Basel or Waldshut – led to delays.

 In the state treaty of 27 July 1852 an accommodation was reached which enabled the construction and operation of a line on Swiss sovereign territory by the Baden State Railways.